svera/magento2-developer-exam-notes/README.md

 ##### `setup:upgrade`
 Synchronises module versions in the database with those defined in the codebase.

+#### 1.8 Describe how extensions are installed and configured
+> How would you install and verify an extension by a customer’s request?

+We recommend working in a development branch when adding an extension to your implementation.
+If you do not have a branch, see the Get started creating branches topic.
+When installing an extension, the extension name (<VendorName>_<ComponentName>) is automatically inserted in the app/etc/config.php file.
+There is no need to edit the file directly.

+To install an extension:

+* On your local workstation, change to the Cloud project root directory.

+* Create or checkout a development branch.
+See branching.

+* Using the Composer name and version, add the extension to the require section of the composer.json file.

+`composer require <extension-name>:<version> --no-update`

+For example:

+`composer require pixlee/magento2:1.0.1 --no-update`

+* Update the project dependencies.

+`composer update`

+* Add, commit, and push code changes.

+`git add -A`
+`git commit -m "Install <extension-name>"`
+`git push origin <branch-name>`

+When installing an extension, you must include the composer.lock file when you push code changes to the remote environment.
+The composer install command reads the `composer.lock` file to enable the defined dependencies in the remote environment.

+After the build and deploy finishes, use a SSH to log in to the remote environment and verify the extension installed.

+`bin/magento module:status <extension-name>`

+An extension name uses the format: <VendorName>_<ComponentName>.

+Sample response:

+`Module is enabled`

 ---
 ### 2.0 Request Flow Processing
 | Certification | Exam Content |